pramsuiitd/12_Assign_COL100/README.md

 # 12_Assign_COL100
 Hello guys, this is my code for assignment 12 of my course COL100 at IIT Delhi.

+Try out this problem, it will be a fun problem.

+The pdf file specifies the problem, whereas the ass_12.zip file contains the skeleton code.(for both windows and mac users) Only edit in the specified part, else it may lead to unexpected error.

 As you will see, the organization.c file is my approach to the problem.
 I have used 2 linked list.
 Hope you enjoy reading it.
 Raise any errors or problems if you find in the code.
 Suggestions are also welcome :)

 Now the binary_12.py and execute_12.sh files work together.
 They generator 1000 random testcases as input and ouptput textfiles.
-I took the inspiration for random binary tree generation code from the following website - https://www.codespeedy.com/random-binary-tree-generator-using-python/
+Sorry, but for now they will only work on linux.
+(Actually I haven't tried them on any other os) I took the inspiration for random binary tree generation code from the following website - https://www.codespeedy.com/random-binary-tree-generator-using-python/

 Now, in order to test your solution to the problem (obivously, u can't compare 1000 files) I have created the checker.py